a-h/ci-policy-test/github-action-README.md

-# CI Policy Test docker action
+# CI Policy Test - Github Action

 This action uses AWS credentials supplied from the Github organisation or repository level to run the tests in a CI pipeline.